 You're interviewing for a Product Manager role and you want to round out your product interviews with best practices.

 You're currently in a non-PM role but looking to break into product management within the next six months to one year.

-Product-Go! provides access to 2 flagship courses which help you land your perfect PM role and excel in it.
+Product Academy provides access to 2 flagship courses that help you land your perfect PM role and excel in it.